edlin/ignis/README.md

 ## Legal Notice

 Ignis is not affiliated with, endorsed by, or associated with Dynalist Inc. or Obsidian.

-Ignis is an independently developed interoperability tool.
-It contains no Obsidian source code, binaries, or assets.
-No part of Obsidian is distributed, bundled, or included in this repository.
-Ignis serves its own HTML page that loads the shim layer, then dynamically loads Obsidian's unmodified scripts.
-Obsidian's own files are never altered, patched, or transformed, either on disk or in transit.
+It is an independently developed interoperability tool and contains no Obsidian source code, binaries, or assets.
+No part of Obsidian is distributed or included in this repository; the Docker container downloads Obsidian directly from its official source at runtime.

-Ignis works by providing a compatibility layer that implements browser-compatible equivalents of the Node.js and Electron APIs that Obsidian depends on.
-The user must obtain their own licensed copy of Obsidian separately.
-Ignis has no standalone functionality without it.

-### Interoperability under EU law

-The development of Ignis involved studying Obsidian's module interface layer to understand how it interacts with the Electron and Node.js runtime.
-This work falls under the interoperability provisions of [Directive 2009/24/EC of the European Parliament and of the Council](https://eur-lex.europa.eu/eli/dir/2009/24/oj/eng) (the EU Software Directive), which permits decompilation and analysis of a computer program to achieve interoperability with an independently created program.
+This work falls under the interoperability provisions of [Directive 2009/24/EC](https://eur-lex.europa.eu/eli/dir/2009/24/oj/eng) (the EU Software Directive), Article 6.
+See [LEGAL.md](LEGAL.md) for the full rationale.

-Specifically:

-- **Article 6(1)** permits reproduction and translation of code where it is indispensable to obtain the information necessary to achieve interoperability of an independently created program with other programs, provided that: (a) the acts are performed by a person having a right to use the program, (b) the interoperability information was not previously readily available, and (c) the acts are confined to the parts necessary to achieve interoperability.
-- **Article 5(3)** permits a lawful user to observe, study, and test the functioning of a program to determine the ideas and principles underlying its elements, including its interfaces.
-- **Article 8** states that any contractual provisions contrary to Article 6 or the exceptions in Article 5(2) and (3) shall be null and void.

-The shim layer targets the runtime interface boundary, the points where Obsidian calls Node.js and Electron APIs, and replaces them with browser-compatible equivalents backed by a server.
-No Obsidian application logic, algorithms, or non-interface code is reproduced.
-Ignis also includes a plugin that uses Obsidian's plugin API to add browser-specific functionality such as file upload and download.
-This plugin interacts with Obsidian in the same manner as any third-party community plugin.

-### What Ignis does and does not do

-**Does:**
-- Provide independently written JavaScript modules that implement Node.js and Electron API surfaces in a browser context
-- Provide a server that exposes filesystem operations over HTTP and WebSocket
-- Load a shim layer at runtime that intercepts Obsidian's API calls before they reach the (absent) Node.js and Electron environment

-**Does not:**
-- Distribute, bundle, or include any Obsidian source code, binaries, or assets in this repository.
-Obsidian is downloaded by the user's own container instance directly from official sources at runtime.
-- Modify, patch, or alter any of Obsidian's files on disk
-- Reproduce Obsidian's application logic, algorithms, or non-interface code
-- Function as a standalone application without Obsidian
-- Compete with or replace Obsidian

-### Regarding Obsidian's Terms of Service

-Obsidian's Terms of Service (Section: Restrictions, item iii) restrict reverse engineering except for the purpose of developing third-party plugins for non-commercial use.
-To the extent that this restriction conflicts with the rights granted under the EU Software Directive, Article 8 of the Directive renders such contractual provisions null and void.

-This project is developed and maintained by an individual based in the European Union, where the Directive applies as implemented in national law.

-### Good faith

 This project exists because its author uses Obsidian daily and wants to access it from a browser.
-It is shared in the belief that tools enabling software interoperability benefit users and are protected under EU law.
 There is no intent to harm Obsidian, Dynalist Inc., or their business.
-If you are a representative of Dynalist Inc. and wish to discuss this project, please reach out via the contact information provided below.
+If you are a representative of Dynalist Inc. and wish to discuss this project, please reach out: ignis@thiefling.com

-Email: ignis@thiefling.com